 A health screening is the first step to safeguarding your health.
-Early detection and timely intervention pave the way for early treatment and can reduce future complications and treatment cost.
-Here is why it is important to be proactive and to take the first step to primary prevention with regular health screening.
+Early detection and timely intervention pave the way for early treatment and can reduce future complications and treatment costs.
+Here is why it is important to be proactive and to take the first step to prevention with regular health screening.

 What is health screening?

 Health screening involves the use of a patient’s history, physical examinations and tests to detect any possible disease early in people who may look or feel well.